narek-bektashyan/similarfaces/README.md

 ---

 <p align="center">
-  Developed with ❤️ by [Author Name]
+  Developed with ❤️ by Narek Bektashyan
 </p>